unRob/nidito/ansible/README.md

 # Ansible setup for nidito

+Ansible will make sure essential services are up and running.

 ```sh
 # path to top level config
 # These will eventually be processed by bin/inventory to generate